Developer upset after Kāinga Ora knocks back plans for solar-powered town with few cars in South Auckland - NZ Herald

 He said Winton chose to apply for consent under the Urban Development Act given its complex and forward-looking attributes, which the Resource Management Act is not well equipped to handle.

-"It is very difficult to understand how Kāinga Ora wasn't able to even accept this application for consideration... we were not allowed through the starting gate," said Meehan.
+"It is very difficult to understand how Kāinga Ora wasn't able to even accept this application for consideration ... we were not allowed through the starting gate," said Meehan.

 Kāinga Ora general manager urban planning and design, Katja Lietz said that after carefully considering the proposal, the housing agency does not consider it would be able to add value to the proposed development using the power of the Urban Development Act.